ICanBoogie/Prototype/README.md

 ## Testing

 The test suite is ran with the `make test` command.
-[Composer](http://getcomposer.org/) is automatically installed as well as all the dependencies required to run the suite.
+[PHPUnit](https://phpunit.de/) and [Composer](http://getcomposer.org/) need to be globally available to run the suite.
+The command installs dependencies as required.
+The `make test-coverage` command runs test suite and also creates an HTML coverage report in "build/coverage".
 The directory can later be cleaned with the `make clean` command.

+To ensure tests are running with the minimum requirements, it is advised to run them inside the provided container.
+The container is started with the `make test-container` command.
+Once inside the container, `make test` and `make test-coverage` can be used.
+Xdebug is available in the container and ready for debugging, it uses the servername `icanboogie-tests` and the absolute path `/app`.

 The package is continuously tested by [Travis CI](http://about.travis-ci.org/).